n0raitor/manjaro-post-installer/step-1/manjaro-post-install-step-1.md

   * I recommend to use a external Drive for that.

+* Open Pamac

+  * Use Local Mirrors in Sessings
-* Open Pamac and Update your System
+  * Update your System

 * Open Gnome Add Folder and Add all not needed default apps to a folder (or do this in the app overview)

 * reboot your system and continue on *step 2*

+  * run ./manjaro-post-install-step-2.sh as root (e.g. with sudo)